Vernon-van-der-Merwe/next-portfolio/pages/posts/b-urlShortnerDailyLog.md

 ## Day 2
 ### One small improvement to the blog site
-Firstly I needed to fix 1 problem, the blog posts arent being sorted in the way I want them to be sorted, this is definitly going to confuse the readers.
+Firstly I needed to fix 1 problem, the blog posts aren't being sorted in the way I want them to be sorted, this is definitely going to confuse the readers.
 Luckily I found a solution in the nextra docs [here](https://nextra.site/docs/guide/organize-files#default-behavior)

 The files are being indexed by the alphabetical filename, not the title in the doc or anything like that, so my temporary solution is to just add the alphabetical prefix to the filename, like so: